Kushal20092003/-Survival-Prediction-on-the-Titanic-A-Comparative-Analysis-Using-Machine-Learning-Models-in-R-/README.md

   - AUC (ROC Curve):  0.8408 – indicating strong discrimination ability.
   - Confusion Matrix: High true positive rate for female passengers and those in higher classes.

    Interpretation:

-•	The model supports the "women and children first" evacuation policy.
+  - The model supports the "women and children first" evacuation policy.
-•	Logistic Regression was easy to interpret, making it ideal for explanatory purposes.
+  - Logistic Regression was easy to interpret, making it ideal for explanatory purposes.

-K-Nearest Neighbors (KNN) Results
+- K-Nearest Neighbors (KNN) Results

   Model Parameters:
-•	Chosen value of k = 5 gave the best balance between bias and variance.
+  -Chosen value of k = 5 gave the best balance between bias and variance.

   Performance Metrics:
-•	Accuracy: 76.27 %
+  - Accuracy: 76.27 %
-•	Confusion matrix showed good performance for female passengers, but more errors in predicting survival of males.
+  - Confusion matrix showed good performance for female passengers, but more errors in predicting survival of males.

   Observations:
-•	Sensitive to data scaling and class imbalance.
+  - Sensitive to data scaling and class imbalance.
-•	Non-parametric approach worked reasonably well but lacked the interpretability of logistic regression.
+  - Non-parametric approach worked reasonably well but lacked the interpretability of logistic regression.

 Decision Tree Results
 Visualization: